gsb-eng/bytecode_tools/README.md

 won't support other python versions.
 If the code object is created through `python 3.5` and try to disassemble with `python3.6`, it won't work.

-Each python version gets changes to opcodes, there will be ne ones added and few are deleted.
+Each python version gets changes to opcodes, there will be new ones added and few are deleted.
 Unless you recreate the code object with new python version, the same code object can't be interpreted with old versions.